dyvenia/viadot/README.md

 }
 ```
 To retrieve the values, follow step 2 in this [link](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect)

 ### Executing spark functions
-To begin using spark you must first create a Spark Session: `spark = SparkSession.builder.appName('session_name').getOrCreate()`. `spark` will be used to access all the spark methods.
-Here is a list of commonly used spark methods (WIP):
+To begin using Spark, you must first create a Spark Session: `spark = SparkSession.builder.appName('session_name').getOrCreate()`. `spark` will be used to access all the spark methods.
+Here is a list of commonly used Spark methods (WIP):
-* spark.createDataFrame(df): Create a Spark dataframe from a Pandas dataframe
+* `spark.createDataFrame(df)`: Create a Spark DataFrame from a Pandas DataFrame
-* sparkdf.write.saveAsTable("schema.table"): Takes a Spark Dataframe and saves it as a table in Databricks.
+* `sparkdf.write.saveAsTable("schema.table")`: Takes a Spark DataFrame and saves it as a table in Databricks.
 * Ensure to use the correct schema, as it should be created and specified by the administrator
-* table = spark.sql("select * from schema.table"): example of a simple query run through Python
+* `table = spark.sql("select * from schema.table")`: example of a simple query ran through Python

 ## How to contribute